 You likely already have some utilities in mind, but if you’re looking for a handful of handy packages to get started, check out this list of some of the best Homebrew packages for Mac.

 You can also review our Homebrew articles to get more ideas of what you can do with the ever-useful command line package manager on the Mac.

-How did it go to install Homebrew in MacOS Ventura?
+How did it go to install Homebrew in MacOS Sonoma or macOS Ventura?
 Did you run into any snags?
 Have any issues?
 Find any valuable tips or packages you’d like to share?
 Let us know in the comments.